 Being withdrawn from the race

 A competitor may be withdrawn from the race at the sole discretion of a medic if it is considered that they are unfit to complete the race.

 Any runner who voluntarily withdraws from the race for reasons other than medical may be required to pay to have them uplifted from the track.

-A competitor wishing to overtake a slower runner on the Oparara and Fenian track must call out “Passing” so that the slower runner can step aside to create safe overtaking room.
+A competitor wishing to overtake a slower runner or walker on the Oparara and Fenian track must call out “Passing” so that the slower person can step aside to create safe overtaking room.

 Holding up Runners

-Slower runners must not deliberately attempt to hold up faster runners.
+Slower runners or walkers must not deliberately attempt to hold up faster runners or walkers.